Airstar Chronograph

 CASE:

-904L corrosion resistant Stainless Steel case with flat, AR triple coated sapphire crystal
+316L Stainless Steel case with highly domed, AR triple coated sapphire crystal

 MOVEMENT: